K-stability and birational models of moduli of quartic K3 surfaces: Hyperelliptic K3 surfaces

 \section{Hyperelliptic K3 surfaces}

 In this section, we will use the results from \cite{ADL20} to study K-polystable replacements of the locus $W_i$ in $\ofM^{\GIT}$ for $i\in \{0,1,2,3,4,6,7,8\}$ (see Section \ref{sec:GIT-quartic} for the definition).
-We will show that the first K-moduli wall crossing extracts the divisor $H_h$ birationally by blowing up the point $W_0=\{[2Q]\}$, and subsequential wall crossings precisely replace $W_i~(i\geq 1)$ by $Z^{i+1}\subset \sF$ inside the hyperelliptic divisor $H_h$ as introduced in Section \ref{sec:laza-ogrady}.
+We will show that the first K-moduli wall crossing extracts the divisor $H_h$ birationally over the point $W_0=\{[2Q]\}$, and subsequential wall crossings precisely replace $W_i~(i\geq 1)$ by $Z^{i+1}\subset \sF$ inside the hyperelliptic divisor $H_h$ as introduced in Section \ref{sec:laza-ogrady}.